alesharik/AlesharikWebServer/AWS.md

 | USER_HOME | Defines current user home |
 | USER_NAME | Defines current user name |
 ### DefineExtension API
+All DefineProviders are loaded from core modules ONLY!
 This API allows you to create your own `#define` rule:
 ```java
 public class HelloWorldDefineProvider implements DefineProvider {